 This document presents recommended code changes that the California Energy Commission will be considering for adoption in 2021.
+This is an updated version of the report that was initially shared in September 2020.
 If you have comments or suggestions prior to the adoption, please email info@title24stakeholders.com.
 Comments will not be released for public review or will be anonymized if shared.